heratyian/software-development-lessons/dpi-01/dpi-01.md

 * We need you to ask questions.
 * Speak up whenever you feel like it, or raise your hand.
 * If you're not sure whether it's relevant to everyone, wave over a TA and ask them; they'll decide and escalate.
 * Outside of class, our rule: You're only allowed to get stuck for 15 minutes before asking a question.
-I'll be posted up in the collab space, Slack, Piazza.
+* I'll be posted up in the class room, Slack, and Piazza.
 * The course is organized according to the the lock-before-key principle; sometimes until someone asks the question, I won't provide the info needed to solve an exercise.

 ---